-He has also led research into the police response to gang-related violence and future security threats as part of his Master of Science degree.
-This research was later published by Springer Publishing and referred to by the Minister of Security when addressing the issue of gang-related crime.He has also led research into the police response to gang-related violence and future security threats as part of his Master of Science degree, which he studied while posted overseas.
+During that time, Paul led research into the police response to gang-related violence and future security threats as part of his Master of Science degree.
+This research was later published by Springer Publishing.
 Paul also attended Harvard Law School where he studied the principles of negotiation and leadership, and the University of St Andrews where he undertook studies in terrorism theories and practice.

 During his time studying for the Bar Professional Training Course at the University of Law he received awards that culminated in the highest mark in Plea in Mitigation and the Master of Laws prize for the pro bono element of his studies.
 Paul also volunteered with the Personal Support Unit at the Birmingham Civil and Family Justice Centre.

 Paul’s extensive experience of police work, disclosure and procedure coupled with his experience with the Crown Prosecution Service not only make him an effective prosecutor but also ensures that when defending he is able to bring an invaluable insight into the prosecution case.
 In addition, through his research experience, he has acquired the critical analytical skills required to effectively evaluate complex evidence.